BrandonTsai/cloud-native-cookbook/03-Beginner/ResourceManage/quota.md

-## How do a developer know how many resources they need for each container?

-- Run "docker stats" on local development to understand CPU/Memory requests per container
-- Do the  test in UAT environment to get the value of CPU/Memory limits

 ## Conclution

 It is important to make sure requests and limits are declared and tested before deploying to production namespace.
 Cluster admin can set up namespace quota to enforce all of the workloads in the namespace to have a request and limit in every container.
 A good configuration of requests and limits will allow the application much stable.